LukasWoodtli/WebPage/pelican/content/concepts_of_object_oriented_programming.md

 ## Classification and Polymorphism

-- Classification: Hierarchical structuring of objects
+- Classification: Hierarchical structuring of objects ('is-a'-Relation)
 - Objects belong to different classes simultaneously
 - *Substitution principle*: Subtype objects can be used wherever supertype objects are expected

 ### Classification